 Mercer Middle School is located within the ancestral lands of the Duwamish people, whose traditional language is Southern Lushootseed and who are part of a larger cultural group known generally as the Southern Coast Salish people (Lane 1975a; Suttles and Lane 1990).
-The Southern Coast Salish group encompasses the Duwamish, Snoqualmie, Suquamish, and Tulalip Tribes, and additional groups in the Puget Sound region whose ancestral lands were primarily farther from the project site: the Puyallup, Nisqually, and Squaxin people (Suttles and Lane 1990).
-The memberships of the Snoqualmie Indian Tribe, Suquamish Tribe, Muckleshoot Indian Tribe, and Tulalip Tribes include successors of the Duwamish at the time of the 1855 Treaty of Point Elliott (Lane 1974; Lane 1975b; Lane 1988; Miller and Blukis Onat 2004:24-25, 56-108; Muckleshoot Indian Tribe 2022; Suquamish Tribe 2015).
-The Duwamish, Snoqualmie, and Suquamish Tribes state they have been in the Puget Sound region since time immemorial; this is also supported by archaeological evidence within the region (Duwamish Tribal Services 2018; Kopperl et al. 2016; Snoqualmie Indian Tribe 2020; Suquamish Tribe 2015).
+The Southern Coast Salish group encompasses the Duwamish, Snoqualmie, Suquamish, and Tulalip Tribes, and additional groups in the Puget Sound region whose ancestral lands were primarily farther from the project site: the Puyallup, Nisgually, and Squaxin people (Suttles and Lane 1990).
+The memberships of the Snoqualmie, Suguamish, Muckleshoot, and Tulalip Tribes include successors of the Duwamish at the time of the 1855 Treaty of Point Elliott (Lane 1974; Lane 1975b; Lane 1988; Miller and Blukis Onat 2004:24-25, 56-108; Muckleshoot Indian Tribe 2022; Suquamish Tribe 2015).
+The Duwamish, Snoqualmie, and Suguamish Tribes state they have been in the Puget Sound region since time immemorial; this is also supported by archaeological evidence within the region (Duwamish Tribal Services 2018; Kopperl et al. 2016; Snogualmie Indian Tribe 2020; Suguamish Tribe 2015).

-Today's Beacon Hill landform is known in Lushootseed as qWátSécH or Greenish-Yellow Spine, in reference to the colors of the hillside's deciduous trees, which consisted of maples, alders, and other deciduous trees (Thrush 2007:230, map no. 38; U.S. Surveyor General 1861).
+Today's Beacon Hill landform is known in Lushootseed as qWátSéécH or Greenish-Yellow Spine, in reference to the colors of the hillside's deciduous trees, which consisted of maples, alders, and other deciduous trees (Thrush 2007:230, map no. 38; U.S. Surveyor General 1861).
 No places with Lushootseed names are known to exist directly within the project boundaries (Hilbert et al. 2001; Thrush 2007; Waterman 1922).
 Named places are documented approximately 0.50 mile west of the project along the base of today's Beacon Hill and the original banks and mouth of the Duwamish River.
 Approximately 2 miles south of the project location was a trail over Beacon Hill leading between the locations on the Duwamish River and Lake Washington shoreline (Thrush 2007:246).

 The project site is approximately 0.33-mile west of the former Road from Steilacoom to Seattle, also known as the Old Military Road (U.S. Surveyor General 1861).
 A trail once connected with the road approximately 0.40-mile northeast of the project.
 This trail led east to today's Seward Park on Lake Washington.
-The road and trail are depicted on annotated historic maps prepared by local historian David Buerge and provided to SPS as part of a hearing for a separate SPS project (Rainier Beach High School Replacement).
+The road and trail are depicted on annotated historic maps prepared by local historian David Buerge and provided to SPS as part of a hearing for a separate SPS project (Kimball Elementary School SEPA appeal, which is located 1.3 miles from Mercer Middle School).
 The provided maps do not show any roads or trails crossing through the project site.

-The historical context of the project site is discussed in detail within the school's Seattle Landmarks nomination report and in the existing Beacon Hill Historic Context Report (Studio TJP and Bassetti Architects 2021; Tobin 2004).
+The historical context of the project site is discussed in detail within the school's Seattle Landmarks Preservation Board nomination report and in the existing Beacon Hill Historic Context Report (Studio TJP and Bassetti Architects 2021; Tobin 2004).
 The property is within the original boundaries of Seattle's Jefferson Park.